OpenNebula/docs/source/operation/vm_setup/add_content.rst

 You can use as basis for your images the ones provided by the distributions.
 These images are usually prepared to be used with other clouds and won't behave correctly or will not have all the features provided by OpenNebula.
 You can do a customization of these images before importing them.

 To do this modification we are going to use the software `libguestfs <http://libguestfs.org/>`__ in a Linux machine with kvm support.
 You should use a modern distribution to have a recent version of libguestfs (>= 1.26).
-To have the latest version you can use Arch Linux but a CentOS 7 is ok.
+To have the latest version you can use Arch Linux but a CentOS 7 is OK.

 Step 1.
 Install Libguestfs
 --------------------------